kamilkhaidir/kamilkhaidir.github.io/README.md

 ## Hi there 👋

-My name is Kamil Khaidir.
+My name is Kamil Khaidir Roslan.
 I'm a Software Testing Professional, Project Manager, and Scrum Master with growing interest in AI and Machine Learning.

 ## 📂 My Projects